 7. Brush your hair often, at least twice a day.
 Brushing from scalp to tip helps to redistribute your hairs natural oil.

 Step 1: Prepare the Bicarbonate of Soda Clarifying Rinse and Apple Cider Vinegar Rinse.

 1 cup of warm water

 If you mix this in a bowl or jar we strongly recommend transferring this mixture from the jar into a spray or squeeze bottle so you can easily apply it to your hair.

 4 parts water

-Step 2: Whilst in the shower I wet my hair, then put the bicarb rinse through my hair and on my scalp and rubbed like I would have with shampoo and rinsed it out.
+Whilst in the shower wet your hair, then put the bicarb rinse through your hair and on your scalp and massage your hair and scalp like you would have with shampoo, then rinse it out.

 Are natural shampoo bars expensive?

-No, in fact, I think they are quite affordable.
-The shampoo bar is £2.60, Cider vinegar was £1.60 and the Bicarbonate of Soda was £1 but fortunately I have loads left over in my cupboard from all the baking I never did!
-In total this is £5.20, which is comparable to the paraben and SLS free shampoo I was using, and will last me a couple of months.
+No, in fact, they are quite affordable.
+The shampoo bar is £2.75, the Cider vinegar was £1.60 and the Bicarbonate of Soda was £1.
+In total this is £5.35, which is comparable to conventional shampoo and natural shampoos in bottles.

-The Argan oil is more expensive at between £10 – £16 depending on where you shop, but I use this on my face, body and hair and a 60 ml bottle lasts me about 3 months, as a little goes a long way.
+The Argan oil is more expensive at between £10 – £16 depending on where you shop, but you can use this on your face, body and hair and a 60 ml bottle can lasts about 3 months, as a little goes a long way.